 Credit and Insurance :

 Timely and adequate supply of credit is a basic requirement of small farm families.

 1.Expand the outreach of the formal credit system to reach the really poor and reduce rate of interest for crop loans to 4 percent simple, with government support.

 2.Moratorium on debt recovery, including loans from non-institutional sources, and waiver of interest on loans in distress hotspots and during calamities, till capability is restored.

 3.Establish an Agriculture Risk Fund to provide relief to farmers in the aftermath of successive natural calamities.

 Productivity of Agriculture:

-Apart from the size of holding, the productivity levels primarily determine the income of the farmers.In order to achieve higher growth in productivity in agriculture NCF recommends:
+Apart from the size of land holding, the productivity levels primarily determine the income of the farmers.In order to achieve higher growth in productivity in agriculture NCF recommends:

 1. Substantial increase in public investment in agriculture related infrastructure particularly in irrigation, drainage, land development, water conservation, research development and road connectivity etc. A national network of advanced soil testing laboratories with facilities for detection of micronutrient deficiencies.